openstack-archive/openstack-chef-specs/specs/kilo/openstack-docker/openstack-docker.rst

 https://blueprints.launchpad.net/openstack-chef/+spec/docker-driver-configuration

-The Docker driver is a hypervisor driver for Openstack Nova Compute.
+The Docker driver is a hypervisor driver for OpenStack Nova Compute.
 It was introduced with the Havana release.
 Docker is an open-source engine which automates the deployment of applications as highly portable, self-sufficient containers which are independent of hardware, language, framework, packaging system and hosting provider.